Lancetnik/FastDepends/docs/docs/tutorial/annotated.md

 !!! tip ""
     I really recommend *do not use* `Annotated` as a positional argument

-    The best way to avoid all missunderstanding between you and Python - use `pydantic.Field` with `Annotated` everywhere
+    The best way to avoid all misunderstanding between you and Python - use `pydantic.Field` with `Annotated` everywhere

     Like in the following example